2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-Time Commitment: 1 hour kick-off meeting in early November; 4-6 additional hours spent reviewing the manual from mid-November to early December.
+Time Commitment: 1 hour kickoff meeting in early November; 4-6 additional hours spent reviewing the manual from mid-November to early December.

 Skills/Experience: Strong attention to detail and familiarity with valuation regulations and actuarial guidelines.
 Familiarity with ongoing developments in regulations and actuarial standards is helpful but not required.
+Excellent written communication skills.

 - Life Reserves Subcommittee (Actively Seeking Volunteers)